-The top arrow rest for hunters must support very dynamic angles.
+The best arrow rest for hunters must support very dynamic angles.
 The competitive archer, on the other hand, is less demanding on angles.
 All shots will be fired from the ground.
 Durability is another demand that sets the two shooters apart.
 An arrow rest must be durable to handle all the strains of a hunt.
 Bow fishing, for example, involves wrestling with prey.

 The big game hunter and competitive archer do not have much concern for durability.
 Finally, the noise level is crucial to a hunter.
 Competitive archery raises no such concerns.
 Deer, for example, have learned to jump the rope.
 They tighten their muscles and crouch at the snap of the bowstring.
 This split second decision has ruined many a hunter’s shots.

 The lower the noise, the higher the chances for a successful hunt.
 A noisy arrow rest will spook away game.

 What do you shoot?
 Every archer has a preferred arrow and bow.
 Some archers, like yours truly, are all about compound bows.
 Others are die-hard recurve fans or best crossbow fans.
 I even met a long bow enthusiast who managed pretty decent groups.
 The last decade or so has seen a lot of growth in the arrow rest industry.
 There is now a rest tailor made for every bow out there.